128technology/docs/docs/cli_reference.md

 #### Description

-The _show application names_ subcommand shows all of the application names that the 128T has learned, or been configured to recognize, as part of its Application Classification feature.
+The _show application names_ subcommand shows all of the application names that the SSR has learned, or been configured to recognize, as part of its Application Classification feature.

 #### Example